Skip to main content

 Educational Tracks

-In addition to the excellent training that all residents at IU School of Medicine Family Medicine Residency at Indiana University Health Arnett receive, we are also very excited to offer targeted education tracks in care of the older adult, global health, hospitalist medicine, and sports medicine.
+In addition to the excellent training that all residents at IU School of Medicine Family Medicine Residency at Indiana University Health Arnett receive, we are also very excited to offer targeted education tracks in global health, hospitalist medicine, sports medicine and Osteopathic Manipulative Medicine.

 Residents are also given the opportunity to join additional pathways available through IU School of Medicine (Training Pathways | Graduate Medical Education | IU School of Medicine).